 Year 9 is the year that you make your option choices about the GCSEs and BTECs that you will study.
 Your Period 1 careers lessons in Year 9 will prepare you for this by showing you how to identify which subjects and courses are best for you.
 You will also have an options evening where you can find out all about the subjects offered and how you can make good decisions.
 There will also be some university trips for different subjects.
 By the end of Year 9 we hope you will understand the benefit of keeping your options open and having a back-up plan.
 Your career choice may not stay the same as you as you go through school so it is good not to restrict yourself at this stage; the exams you take in Year 11 could affect what you can do after that.
 There is a careers page on the school website and this has links on it to careers research and personality assessment websites – have a look!
 It is also important that you know who you can talk to about careers.
-Miss Willlis is the Careers Adviser for years 7 to 11 and her office is opposite the library.
-You can see her at break or lunchtime (Monday, Tuesday or Friday), email her directly or ask your form tutor to speak to her.
+Miss Willlis is the Careers Adviser for years 7 to 11 and her office is in reception You can see her at break or lunchtime (Monday, Tuesday or Friday), email her directly or ask your form tutor to speak to her.
 Your parents can also make an appointment to see her (with you there).
 Her e-mail address is firstname.lastname@example.org or, they can ring 01732 840995 (ext 250).

 Year 10 Careers

 During Year 10 you will find out about the different options you have once you finish Year 11.
 These are called post-16 options.
 You will be asked to make your applications to your post-16 choices early on during year 11 and so we need to make sure you start getting prepared for this in year 10.
 In your Period 1 careers lessons you will look again at your personal strengths, how these match careers and the goals you have set yourself.
 What do you need to do to achieve your goals and what are the different ways of getting there?
 There will be trips to university on different subjects and people to talk to you in assembly and in class about apprenticeships, college and sixth form.
 All of Year 10 will complete an online careers assessment to help you to match your personality traits and preferences to suitable careers.
 During Year 10 you will spend some time preparing a CV and developing interviewing skills.
 This will help to prepare for our Mock Interview Day where all of Year 10 will have the opportunity to have a ‘mock job interview’ with a real employer.
 Feedback will be available after the interview to help you to prepare for future interviews.
 By the end of Year 10 we hope you will understand the options you have and be prepared to accept responsibility for what action you must take to reach your goals.
-Miss Willlis is the Careers Adviser for years 7 to 11 and her office is opposite the library.
+Miss Willlis is the Careers Adviser for years 7 to 11 and her office is in reception.
 You can see her at break or lunchtime (Monday, Tuesday or Friday), email her directly or ask your form tutor to speak to her.
 Your parents can also make an appointment to see her (with you there).
 Her e-mail address is email@example.com or, they can ring 01732 840995 (ext 250).

 Year 11 Careers